jl908069/GUMsley_Sum/mdata/GUM_conversation_lambada.md

         	sitting to my right,
         	is a table with two women there.
-        	They had apparently just come from Oba Oba. on the last night-
+        	They had apparently just come from Oba Oba.
+        	On the last night-

 JAMIE:  	Oh I think you told me.

-MILES:  	the last night,
+MILES:  	The last night--

 JAMIE:  	Yeah .